cs161-staff/textbook/bayes-nets/index.md

 ---
-title: 9.
-ML
+title: 6.
+Bayes Nets
-nav_order: 9
+nav_order: 6
 has_children: true
 ---

-# 9. ML
+# 6. Bayes Nets

 Author: Nikhil Sharma

-Edited by: Samantha Huang and Wesley Zheng
+Edited by: Pranav Muralikrishnan and Wesley Zheng

 Credit: Some sections adapted from the textbook *Artificial Intelligence: A Modern Approach*.